-- Cut 12 rounds of pastry to line a 12 hole tin, I use a glass that makes the perfect size round for my tin, around 7.5cm.
+- Unroll the shortcrust pastry sheet and cut 12 rounds of pastry to line a 12 hole patty tin.
+Use a scone cutter or a glass that fits the size of your pan.
 Refrigerate while you make the filling.

-- Gently fry the vegetarian bacon until lightly golden.
+- Gently fry the mushrooms and garlic if using until lightly golden.
 Drain on a paper towel and let cool.

-- Combine the crème fraîche, semi-skimmed milk, whole egg and egg yolk in a bowl, season to taste.
+- Whisk the cream, milk, eggs in a bowl until combined, season to taste.